folkengine/random_name_generator_rs/README.md

     rng [FLAGS]

 FLAGS:
-    -e, --elven       Use the Elven language
+    -c, --curse       Use the Curse language [UNDER CONSTRUCTION] -d, --demonic     Use the Demonic language [UNDER CONSTRUCTION] --dump        Print out the raw lanuage file -e, --elven       Use the Elven language
     -f, --fantasy     Use the Fantasy language
     -x, --flipmode    Use a random language